ajaysinhaorigin/FrontendMentor--Challange/single-grid-component/README.md

 # Frontend Mentor - Single price grid component Solution

-This is a Solution to the the  [ Single price grid component ](https://www.frontendmentor.io/challenges/single-price-grid-component-5ce41129d0ff452fec5abbbc).Frontend Mentor challenges  helps to improve your coding  skills by building realistic projects.
+This is a Solution to the the  [ Single price grid component ](https://www.frontendmentor.io/challenges/single-price-grid-component-5ce41129d0ff452fec5abbbc).
+Frontend Mentor challenges  helps to improve your coding  skills by building realistic projects.

 ## Table of contents